stu-jenkins-demos/dec_docker_build_and_publish/README.md

 Needs:

-access to global library stu-jenkins-demos/demo-libs as 'stu-jenkins-demos'
+access to global library stu-jenkins-demos/demo-libs as 'jenkins-shared-library'

 aws creds as 'ecr_push_pull'